AnyLog-co/documentation/anylog commands.md

 # Drop Partition Command

 When data needs to be removed from a node, users can process the removal by dropping partitions.
-As the data is partitioned by time, it is possible to drop the oldest partition whicle the system continues to process data with the remaining partitions.
+As the data is partitioned by time, it is possible to drop the oldest partition while the system continues to process data with the remaining partitions.
-Users can leverage the [backup](Backup Command) process prior to the drop of the partition.
+Users can leverage the [backup](https://github.com/AnyLog-co/documentation/blob/master/anylog%20commands.md#backup-command) process prior to the drop of the partition.

 Usage:
 <pre>